Outcomes4Me Secures $21M in Funding Learn more >>

 If you’re in a very low or low-risk group, your doctor might recommend active surveillance.
 This isn’t a “wait and see” approach; it’s a proactive plan to monitor the cancer closely without immediate treatment.
 Because these cancers are often slow-growing, they may never cause any serious health problems.
 The American Cancer Society explains that this strategy helps you avoid or delay the side effects of treatments like surgery or radiation.
 Your care team will schedule regular PSA tests, digital rectal exams (DREs), and possibly biopsies to ensure the cancer isn’t changing in a concerning way.

-Surgery and radiation therapy options
+An overview of surgery and radiation therapy

 For men with intermediate-risk prostate cancer, treatment often involves either surgery to remove the prostate (a radical prostatectomy) or radiation therapy.
 The choice between them can depend on your specific case, overall health, and personal preference after discussing potential side effects with your doctor.
 For those with unfavorable intermediate-risk cancer, your oncologist may suggest a combination approach.
 The Prostate Cancer Foundation notes that this could mean radiation therapy paired with hormone therapy to make the cancer cells more vulnerable to treatment.